lmichel/sky-region-editor/README.md

 # sky-region-editor
 JS widget for editing polygons.
 Based on AladinLite.

-The packed JS is available as an asset in [https://github.com/lmichel/sky-region-editor/releases]
+The packed JS is available as an [asset](https://github.com/lmichel/sky-region-editor/releases)

 # Testing the Widget